kachu-178/The-Kick-Challenge-List/README.md

-# Welcome to the Geometry Dash Shitty List template!
+# Welcome to the Geometry Dash Kick Challenge List!

 # FAQ